USSBA/sba-gov-integration-tests/README.md

 or...

-### Run cypress w/ environment variables to run the drupal tests
+### Run cypress w/ environment variables
+This is required to run the drupal tests with credentials to log in to drupal and test drupal functionality

 `./run-cypress.sh <environment> <drupal-username> <drupal-password>`